FAQs: Verso Ebooks

 When I try to email a book to my Send-to-Kindle address, it doesn’t come through.

 First, you’ll need to make sure that you’re sending the book from an email that’s been registered with your Kindle device.
 Your email settings can be found on the Manage your Devices page at Manage your Kindle).
 If it’s still not working, the issue could be that the book file is simply too large to send over email.
 In this case, you will need to transfer the book using a USB cable (see instructions above).

 If you're still having trouble, then please write to us at firstname.lastname@example.org (US and Canada customers) or email@example.com (UK, Europe and Rest of World customers) including your order number (7 digits and starts with a V), and we’ll do everything that we can to help.

 Please make sure that you include the following information:

-1. What device and app you're using.
+1. The device and app you're using.

-2. What steps you have already attempted.
+2. Which steps you have already attempted.

 3. At what point does the procedure fail, and what (if any) error messages are you seeing?